redis/redis-doc/commands/blpop.md

 added to the Set, it is possible to retrieve it without resort to polling.
-This would require a blocking version of [SPOP](/commands/spop) that is not available, but using blocking list operations we can easily accomplish this task:
+This would require a blocking version of [SPOP](/commands/spop) that is not available, but using blocking list operations we can easily accomplish this task.

-This can be obtained using the following algorithm.
 The consumer will do:

     LOOP forever
         WHILE SPOP(key) returns elements